Ohlhorst Digital

 The spectrum display serves as both a real-time analyzer and an interactive curve editor:

-- Hold Shift and drag vertically to lock the frequency.
+• Hold Shift and drag horizontally to lock the value.

-- Hold Alt and drag horizontally to lock the value.
+• Hold Alt and drag vertically to lock the frequency.

 Each curve maintains between 1 and 12 active points, automatically interpolating smooth transitions between them.